atmcgrath/ve-test/README.md

 # This is Alice's essay

-This Juncture essay illustrates the use of a few ==Markdown =={Q1193600 } formatting tags and the incorporation of an image and a map into a Juncture essay.
+This Juncture essay illustrates the use of a few ==Markdown=={Q1193600} formatting tags and the incorporation of an image and a map into a Juncture essay.

 ## Aulacophora indica